Community Partnerships: Waukegan

 Junior Year Internship Placements

-All teacher candidates complete a ten-week half-day internship in either an elementary or middle school classroom in a Waukegan public school.
-Certification candidates complete 125 -150 hours of supervised classroom observation and participation.
+All teacher candidates complete a ten-week half-day fieldwork practicum in either an elementary or middle school classroom in a Waukegan public school.
+Licensure candidates complete 150 hours of supervised classroom observation and participation.
 Placements are arranged by the Education Department and supervised by faculty within the Education Department on a biweekly basis.
 Below is a partial list of schools used for placements:

 - Cooke Elementary